Samsung's Galaxy Note 7 is back! (Just don't call it the Note 7)

 But Note 7 fans outside South Korea will have to wait to get their hands on the new devices.
 Samsung says it hasn't made a decision yet on selling the Note FE in other countries.
 The company has said in the past it has no plans to sell refurbished Note 7 devices in the United States.

-Samsung is touting the devices, which are made from unopened Note 7 phones and unused parts, as an "eco-friendly" project to avoid waste.
+Samsung is touting the devices, which are made from unused Note 7 phones and spare parts, as an "eco-friendly" project to avoid waste.
 It came under pressure from Greenpeace last year to provide detailed information on how it would dispose of the millions of recalled devices.

 The Note FE should also help the Samsung recoup some of the financial losses resulting from the fiasco, which wiped out billions in profit.